 4. Read the application instructions

-The Official NSERC Doctoral Scholarships website provides Instructions for Completing an Application – Form 201 which specifies the number of referees required, presentation standards of the free form documents, etc. It is the applicant’s responsibility to ensure he/she reads and follows these instructions as outlined on the official website.
+Instructions for Completing an Application – Form 201 specify the number of referees required, presentation standards of the free form documents, etc. It is the applicant’s responsibility to ensure he/she reads and follows these instructions as outlined on the official website.

 5. Select and contact referees